moriss/AALL/README.md

 AT: 7th October 24
 You are populating the AALL repo with extremely useful quick guides to putting your web pages together on a static site.
 This should be the current go-to when putting a site together.

 With above in mind, you are copying the 'anysite' website to improve you mind muscle in getting sites up and running efficiently and in good time.
+You are going to copy a few so you develop your memory muscle in putting simple structures together without worrying about the detail at this stage.

+Website built so far :https://spatialpoint.com/mapinfo-anysite/

 From Before:
 gtcoding is currently the ultimate guide to wordpress templates.
 You will work on this after you are happy throwing together the static sites.